Fear of investing

 On average every 10-20 years, it is normal for the stock market to decline around 30-50% at some point.

 In a nutshell, you need to understand that you will lose money with stocks from time to time — even very large amounts.
-This volatility is the nature of the stock market, and it’s directly due to this volatility that you get a higher expected (or long-term average) return compared to something less volatile like fixed-term deposits.
+This volatility is the nature of the stock market, and it’s directly due to this volatility that you get a higher expected (or long-term average) return compared to something less volatile, like fixed-term deposits.
 Even when taking these declines into account, stocks have returned a compound average growth rate of 10% per annum over the last 100+ years.
 But you need to earn that return, and you do that by not panic-selling when the media is telling you that the next great depression or Armageddon has arrived.

 For the same reason that you don’t have a permanent and complete loss of capital with a globally diversified portfolio across all markets and sectors — because that would mean there were no more companies left — these market-wide losses eventually recover and the companies continue to increase their profits just as before.